 Our principal sources of liquidity are our cash and cash equivalents and marketable securities, including the net proceeds from the sale of the Notes.
 Our cash equivalents and marketable securities primarily consist of money market funds, commercial paper, treasury bills, corporate bonds, U.S. government securities, asset-backed securities, and Yankee bonds.
-As of March 31, 2022 and December 31, 2021, we had \$121.2 million and \$187.2 million in cash and cash equivalents, respectively.
-As of March 31, 2022 and December 31, 2021, we had \$551.8 million and \$497.6 million in marketable securities, respectively.
+As of June 30, 2022 and December 31, 2021, we had \$135.4 million and \$187.2 million in cash and cash equivalents, respectively.
+As of June 30, 2022 and December 31, 2021, we had \$532.3 million and \$497.6 million in marketable securities, respectively.

 We believe our existing cash and cash equivalents, marketable securities, and cash flow from operations (in periods in which we generate cash flow from operations) will be sufficient for at least the next 12 months to meet our requirements and plans for cash, including meeting our working capital requirements and capital expenditure requirements.
-In the long term, our ability to support our working capital and capital expenditure requirements will depend on many factors, including our revenue growth rate, the timing and the amount of cash received from users, the expansion of sales and marketing activities, the timing and extent of spending to support research and development efforts, the cost to host our work marketplace, the introduction of new offerings and services, the continuing market adoption of our work marketplace, any acquisitions or investments that we make in complementary businesses, products, and technologies and our ability to obtain equity or debt financing.
+In the long term, our ability to support our working capital and capital expenditure requirements.
+In the long term, our ability to support our working capital and capital expenditure requirements, including our revenue growth rate, the timing and the amount of cash received from users, the expansion of sales and marketing activities, the timing and extent of spending to support research and development efforts, the cost to host our work marketplace, the introduction of new offerings and services, the continuing market adoption of our work marketplace, any acquisitions or investments that we make in complementary businesses, products, and technologies, macroeconomic conditions, and our ability to obtain equity or debt financing.
 Our principal commitments consist of obligations under our non-cancellable operating leases for office space and the Notes.
 There were no material changes to these principal commitments from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021.
 For additional information about our Notes, see the section titled "-Convertible Senior Notes Due 2026."